spring-media/Carlos/README.md

 - Cancel pending requests
 - [transform the key](#key-transformations) each level will get, [or the values](#value-transformations) each level will output (this means you're free to implement every level independing on how it will be used later on).
 Some common value transformers are already provided with `Carlos`
 - Apply [post-processing steps](#post-processing-output) to a cache level, for example sanitizing the output or resizing images
-- Post-processing steps can also be [applied conditionally](#conditioned-output-post-processing) on the key used to fetch the value
+- [Post-processing steps](#conditioned-output-post-processing) and [value transformations](#conditioned-value-transformation) can also be applied conditionally on the key used to fetch the value
 - [react to memory pressure events](#listening-to-memory-warnings) in your app
 - **automatically populate upper levels when one of the lower levels fetches a value** for a key, so the next time the first level will already have it cached
 - enable or disable specific levels of your composed cache depending on [boolean conditions](#conditioning-caches)